-Registered Nurse licensed by the State or Licensed Practical Nurse working under the auspices of a Registered Nurse.
+- Registered nurse licensed by the State - Licensed Practical nurse working under the auspices of a Registered Nurse - · Social workers licensed by the state of South Carolina - d.

-d.
 Level of Care Criteria.
 Fully specify the level of care criteria that are used to evaluate and reevaluate whether an individual needs services through the waiver and that serve as the basis of the state's level of care instrument/tool.
 Specify the level of care instrument/tool that is employed.
-State laws, regulations, and policies concerning level of care criteria and the level of care instrument/tool are available to CMS upon request through the Medicaid agency or the operating agency (if applicable), including the instrument/tool utilized.
+State laws, regulations, and policies concerning level of care criteria and the level of care instrument/tool are available to CMS upon request through the Medicaid agency or the operating agency

+(if applicable), including the instrument/tool utilized.